7 min read

 Awareness

-Ring awareness is the single most trainable skill that separates amateur handlers from professionals, and it is the one that amateurs most consistently neglect.
+Ring awareness is the single most trainable skill that separates amateur handlers from professionals.
 At any given moment in the ring, a professional handler knows exactly where the judge is, what angle the judge is evaluating from, which dog is currently receiving attention, and how many seconds remain before their own dog will be under examination.
-This spatial and temporal awareness allows the handler to position the dog perfectly at every critical moment — not just when standing still, but through every transition, every gait pattern, every return to lineup.
+This spatial and temporal awareness allows the handler to position the dog perfectly at every critical moment.
 Study the judge before you ever enter the ring.
 Watch their pattern in earlier classes.
-Understand whether they evaluate on the move or on the stack first.
-Know whether they prefer the dog presented close or with distance.
-This intelligence, combined with continuous awareness during the class itself, is what allows a professional to give their dog the best possible moment under every judge.
-The FCI's official judges list is a useful starting point for researching the background of judges before an international show.
-Use our Show Directory to research international shows and familiarize yourself with the competitive landscape before you commit to an entry.
+The FCI's official judges list is a useful starting point for researching backgrounds.
+Furthermore, use our Show Directory to analyze international shows and familiarize yourself with the competitive landscape before you step onto the floor.

 N